MertKulac/Security--DDOS--Attack_Paramiko_Invoke_Shell/README.md

 # VRF:
 Virtual routing and forwarding (VRF) is an IP-based computer network technology that enables the simultaneous co-existence of multiple virtual routers (VRs) as instances or virtual router instances (VRIs) within the same router.

-The purpose of the work is to not have problematic IPs when mitigation starts.
 ![image](https://user-images.githubusercontent.com/96883175/149628834-fc0a1986-3e42-4839-a3fb-96b08f54533b.png)